vanus-labs/docs/user-manual/how-to/produce-events.md

 # Produce Events

-This document describes how to send events to Vanus's Eventbus.
+This document describes how to send events to Vanus.